 Before he purchased his first metal detector, Clem eyeballed relics at Antietam in the early 1960s.
 Back then, long before much of the current battlefield became part of the national park, Antietam was a Civil War relic hunter's dream.
 After seeking permission of the land owner, Clem and his brother hunted large swaths of the field.

-listen, Richard Clem tells Civil War relic hunting tales Saturday at the
+and others listen, Richard Clem tells Civil War relic hunting tales

 Clem and his brother often worked four-day weeks, leaving Fridays free for relic hunting in the many Civil War-rich sites near his home.
 In fact, he found a Civil War belt buckle right in his own backyard using a metal detector.